Become a fishery officer

 The working environment for fishery officers can be demanding.

-Physically, you’ll be exposed to noise, heat, cold, snow, rain and diesel fumes.
-You’ll often wear heavy protective equipment like soft body armour (weighing up to 20 kg) while:
+Physically, you'll be exposed to all types of weather and terrain.
+You'll wear heavy protective equipment like soft body armour (weighing up to 12 kg) while:

 - climbing ladders